 Nonhuman primate studies

-Direct, quantitative comparisons of children’s communicative abilities — especially those of individuals who are not yet fully linguistically proficient — with those of our closest living relatives, the nonhuman primates, can elucidate the evolutionary trajectory and behavioral plasticity of communicative elements and underlying cognitive mechanisms.
-They allow us to determine which elements were inherited unchanged since we diverged from a common ancestor some 6 million years ago, which have been subjected to minor modifications, and which (if any) are qualitatively new.
-Hence, empirial studies of nonhuman primates' communicative complexity offer a crucial comparison to humans.
+Direct, quantitative comparisons of children’s cognitive and communicative abilities — especially those of individuals who are not yet fully linguistically proficient — with those of our closest living relatives, the nonhuman primates, can elucidate the evolutionary trajectory, behavioral plasticity and ontogeny of communicative elements and underlying cognitive mechanisms.
+They allow us to determine which skills, behaviors and elements were inherited unchanged since we diverged from a common ancestor some 6 million years ago, which have been subjected to minor modifications, and which (if any) are qualitatively new.
+Hence, empirial studies of nonhuman primates' communicative complexity and underlying cognitive skills as well as cultural and medical behaviors offer crucial comparisons to humans.
 We currently focus on three model systems: (1) great apes, (2) geladas (an Old World monkey species), and (3) common marmosets (a New World monkey species and collaborative breeder).